AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 person2.grow();
 ```

-Another difference between Arrow functions and normal functions is the access to the `arguments object`.
+Another difference between arrow functions and normal functions is the access to the `arguments object`.
 The `arguments object` is an array-like object that we can access from inside functions and contains the values of the arguments passed to that function.

 A quick example: